sunpy/sunpy/docs/guide/tour.rst

 SunPy handles time series data, fundamental to the study of any real world phenomenon, by creating a TimeSeries object.
 A timeseries consists of two parts;
 times and measurements taken at those times.
 The data can either be in your current Python session, alternatively within a local or remote file.
-Let's create some fake data and pass it into a timeseries object.
+In the code block that follows, data is taken from a file containing samples from a file containing samples from the GOES satellite's X-ray Sensors (XRS).

 .. plot::
     :include-source: